j-chim/j-chim.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year doctoral student at [Queen Mary University of London](http://www.eecs.qmul.ac.uk/).
-I work on **natural language processing for mental health applications**, with a focus on synthetic data generation and evaluation.
+I work on **natural language processing for mental health applications**, with a focus on synthetic data generation, explainability, and evaluation.

 My studies are funded by the [DeepMind Scholarship Programme](https://deepmind.com/scholarships).
 I am supervised by Prof. Maria Liakata, who leads the [project](https://www.turing.ac.uk/people/researchers/ai-fellows): "Creating time sensitive sensors from language and heterogeneous user generated content".

-Starting in February 2021, I also co-organise the [Data Science for Mental Health Interest Group](turing-ds4mh.github.io) at the Alan Turing Institute, where we run monthly talks and meetings.
+I also co-organise the [Data Science for Mental Health Interest Group](https://turing-ds4mh.github.io) at the Alan Turing Institute, where we run monthly talks and meetings.

 My long-term goals are to develop **fair**, **privacy-preserving**, and **human-centred** language technologies.